-Evaluation of pedestrian behaviour in 157 cities with 285 hours of dashcam footage from YouTube
+Understanding global pedestrian behaviour in 565 cities with dashcam videos on YouTube

 Submitted for publication.